+Data Privacy & Security

-Consistent with our decentralized structure, data protection, from both a data security and privacy perspective, is customized at the respective subsidiary level where it meets the regulatory requirements of the various jurisdictions in which they operate.
+Consistent with our decentralized structure, data protection, from both a data security and privacy perspective, is customized at the respective operating company level where it meets the regulatory requirements of the various jurisdictions in which such companies operate.

+Data protection is an important obligation owed to employees, clients, and business partners globally, and is key to protecting company and personal data.

+Each operating company defines policies to include relevant controls for data protection compliance and cover critical factors such as transparency, data minimization, data usage, security measures, vendor management, data transfers, data privacy rights and other aspects of data processing.
 The policies in place are shared both internally and externally and reviewed on a systematic basis to ensure ongoing relevance for the business from both an operational and regulatory perspective.

-Data protection is an important obligation owed to employees, clients, and business partners globally, and is key to protecting company and personal data.
-Each insurance group's policies include relevant controls for data protection compliance and cover critical factors such as transparency, data minimization, data usage, security measures, vendor management, data transfers, data privacy rights and other aspects of data processing.
-In addition, our entire organization acknowledges the importance of providing timely responses to any investigation or required notifications should an incident arise, as well as to any data privacy access requests.
-Where relevant, some of our subsidiary entities have data privacy and/or data security officers to lead their data protection compliance and monitoring initiatives.
+Collection, Use, Sharing, and Retention of Data

+Regarding the collection, use, sharing, and retention of data, it is the responsibility of each operating company to:

+- Implement procedures, based on leading data protection standards, that limit the use and collection of data to what is strictly necessary for the specified purposes. - Ensure transparency in data usage and uphold robust security measures to protect both company and personal data. - Manage data privacy rights diligently and address all other aspects of data processing.